Pain Awareness

 Visceral pain:

-Chronic pain is generally pain that is ongoing for months or years and interferes with daily activities.
-Chronic pain affects approximately 100 million American adults, with almost half of those impaired in their work or life daily.
-Because chronic pain is often not associated with another condition, it’s important to ensure that your loved one’s medical team includes a doctor that understands the challenges of non-specific pain and alternatives for treatment.
+Chronic pain is typically persistent, lasting for months or years, and disrupting daily activities.
+It affects around 100 million American adults, nearly half of whom find their work or daily life significantly impaired.
+Because chronic pain often does not originate from a specific condition, it is crucial to ensure that your loved one’s medical team includes a doctor who understands the complexities of non-specific pain and can explore alternative treatment options.

-Source: American Chronic Pain Association and Center for Disease Control
+Source: American Chronic Pain Association and Centers for Disease Control

 Pain Scales